Candidates in Illinois attorney general race couldn't be more different

-CHICAGO (WLS) --The Illinois attorney general rage promises to be contentious and is also making history.
+CHICAGO (WLS) --The Illinois attorney general race promises to be contentious and is also making history.

 For a while after current Attorney General Lisa Madigan announced she would not be running for a fifth term, it was anyone's guess who the nominees would be.